Kats stay hot, drop Grand Canyon

 Players Mentioned

-Chris Mudge Press Conference
+MBB: Chris Mudge Press Conference

-MBB: Highlights vs Oklahoma State
+MBB: Highlights vs Missouri State